-- PLO1 Ability to acquire knowledge of science and technology in the field of Geomatics Engineering. - PLO2 Ability to analyse information using appropriate Geomatics Engineering techniques and tools. - PLO3 Ability to execute Geomatics Engineering tasks using available resources. - PLO4 Ability to adapt to changing situations and expectations within the team towards geomatics-based industrial and community needs. - PLO5 Ability to convey ideas and negotiate convincingly in Geomatics Engineering project. - PLO6 Ability to utilize information in Geomatics Engineering using appropriate software. - PLO7 Ability to analyse numerical and graphical information in Geomatics Engineering field. - PLO8 Ability to analyse numerical and graphical information in Geomatics Engineering field. - PLO9 Ability to perpetually acquire contemporary knowledge in the field of Geomatics Engineering. - PLO10 Ability to identify business opportunities and embark on entrepreneurship in Geomatics Engineering field. - PLO11 Ability to identify business opportunities and embark on entrepreneurship in Geomatics Engineering field.
+- PLO1 Ability to acquire knowledge of science and technology in the field of Geomatics Engineering. - PLO2 Ability to analyse information using appropriate Geomatics Engineering techniques and tools. - PLO3 Ability to execute Geomatics Engineering tasks using available resources. - PLO4 Ability to adapt to changing situations and expectations within the team towards geomatics-based industrial and community needs. - PLO5 Ability to convey ideas and negotiate convincingly in Geomatics Engineering project. - PLO6 Ability to utilize information in Geomatics Engineering using appropriate software. - PLO7 Ability to analyse numerical and graphical information in Geomatics Engineering field. - PLO8 Ability to coordinate leadership qualities in the Geomatics Engineering field. - PLO9 Ability to perpetually acquire contemporary knowledge in the field of Geomatics Engineering. - PLO10 Ability to identify business opportunities and embark on entrepreneurship in Geomatics Engineering field.